Skip to Content

 • Clear: Clears an OpenAPI document that has already been provided and changes the Provide OpenAPI Document selection to No.

 • Document editor: Allows viewing and editing of a provided OpenAPI document.
 You can also provide an OpenAPI document by entering it here directly.
-To view and edit the OpenAPI document in a larger area, click the popout icon (after opening that area, click the return icon to come back to this screen).
+To view and edit the OpenAPI document in a larger area, click the popout icon.
+After opening that area, click the return icon to come back to this screen.

-Manual definition
+Manual service definition

 create new proxy step 3 services manual

-• Service name: Enter a name to identify the service.
+• Service Name: Enter a name to identify the service.

 • Path: Enter a path for the service.
 If the API does not have a service path, enter a forward slash (/).